 Dark skin tone

-If you want to make a statement, metallic or black frames often work well with darker skin tones, or if you fancy something more subtle, try burgundy or brown.
+If you want to make a statement, metallic or black frames often work well with darker skin tones, or if you fancy something subtler, try burgundy or brown coloured frames.

-Add warmth with browns and tortoise shell frames.
-Or go bold with a dark frame.
+Add warmth with browns and tortoiseshell frames.
+Or go bold with dark and dramatic frames.

 Dark brown/Black hair

-Count yourself lucky as most colours will complement your dark locks, so if you’re feeling a little daring, dramatic frames will work well and bright colours will make a strong statement.
+Count yourself lucky as most colours will complement your dark locks, so if you’re feeling a little daring, dramatic frames will work well, and bright colours will make a strong fashion statement.

 Opt for something a little brighter, such as red or navy.
 Try to avoid browns and yellows which can be a bit draining.